-- Sinusitis: Massage a drop or two around sinus area (avoid eyes) you can also inhale straight from the bottle.
+- Sinusitis: Massage a drop or two around the sinus area (avoid eyes) or you can also inhale straight from the bottle.

 What is your favorite way to use peppermint essential oil?
 Do you have a use that is not listed here?
 Share it with us!
 Don't forget to check out these 10 reasons you should be using essential oils!